arkency/posts/posts/2024-02-05-the-mysterious-litany-of-require-depndency-calls.md

 With a classic autoloader, and eager loading disabled, it goes from a const name to a file name by calling `Raport::PL::X123.to_s.underscore` which results in `raport/pl/x123/products`.

-This magic happens in the `Module#const_missing` method invoked when a reference is made to an undefined constant.
+This magic happens in the `Module#const_missing` method invoked any time a reference is made to an undefined constant _(similarly to well-known `method_missing` callback)_.
 Standard Ruby implementation of this method raises an error, but Rails overrides it and tries to locate the file in one of the autoloaded directories.

-However, there was no such file like `raport/pl/x123/products.rb` from the case-sensitive file system perspective and that's the clue why NameErrors were spotted in production unless we eagerly loaded the whole codebase at boot time.
+However, there was no such file like `raport/pl/x123/products.rb` from the case-sensitive file system perspective and that's the clue why NameErrors were spotted in production unless we eagerly loaded the whole codebase at boot time _(in case of eager loading being enabled, Rails loads all files in the_ `eager_load_paths` _during boot)_.

 ### case-insensitive file system (development - macOS)